 Great Houses of Eria: Chapter 3, Page 32.

-Primals: The allied races borne of Siru- humans, elves and dwarves.
+Primals: The allied races borne of Siru- humans, elves and gren.
 Chapter 15, Page 50

 The Cutthroat Elusives: An infamous guild of mercenaries.
+Members are often referred to as Dirks.
 Chapter 7, Page 25.

 Dirhza: An extinct race of bloodthirsty monsters.
 Chapter 9, Page 10.